philippe-ostiguy/PyBacktesting/README.md

 The data source for this experiment was [Dukascopy](https://www.dukascopy.com/swiss/english/marketwatch/historical/) as a lot of data was needed on an hourly basis.
 The program read the data in a csv format.
 If you want to do an experiment on a different asset and/or timeframe, make sure to load the data in the folder of your choice and change the path with the variable `self.directory` in [initialize.py](https://github.com/philos123/PyBacktesting/blob/master/initialize.py).

+If less data is needed for an experiment or the experiment is carried on daily basis data, the Alpha Vantage API is a great source to get free and quality data (with certain restrictions, like a maximum API call per minute).
+[This](https://algotrading101.com/learn/alpha-vantage-guide/) is a great article on the Alpha Vantage API.

 ```
 Parameters
 ----------